The 20 Best Ways to Absolutely Nail Your Marriage Proposal

-Being secure in the answers to these questions will help you feel sure that you’re doing the right thing, and as you probably know, confidence is the key to getting what you want.
-Now, if you’re not sure you’re ready to get married, then look for these five signs you’re ready to settle down.
+Being secure in the answers to these questions will help you feel sure that you're doing the right thing, and as you probably know, confidence is the key to getting what you want.

 During the actual asking, make sure to tell her your exact reasons for wanting to spend the rest of your life with her.
-“It’s easy to say you love her because she’s kind, caring, or considerate, but telling her about specific instances where she has really wowed you with these traits will be sure to get some tears and smiles,” says Slisha Kankariya, co-founder of Four Mine, an online jewelry retailer specializing in unique diamond engagement rings and wedding bands.
-For even more points, here’s the romantic man’s guide to buying the perfect flowers.
+"It's easy to say you love her because she's kind, caring, or considerate, but telling her about specific instances where she has really wowed you with these traits will be sure to get some tears and smiles," says Slisha Kankariya, co-founder of Four Mine, an online jewelry retailer specializing in unique diamond engagement rings and wedding bands.

-Simply put: romance means different things to different couples.“Think about what romantic means to you two,” suggests Lindsay Docherty, a wedding photographer who has photographed many proposals.
-“Public or private?
+Simply put: romance means different things to different couples."Think about what romantic means to you two," suggests Lindsay Docherty, a wedding photographer who has photographed many proposals.
+"Public or private?
 With family and friends or alone?
 Grand gesture or quiet moment?
 What is on the highlight reel of your best moments together?
-Start there,” she advises.
-Also, be sure you’re aware of the Fifteen Ways Getting Engaged Changes a Man Forever.
+Start there," she advises.

 Obviously, the proposal itself is important, but the whole experience can be even more special if you really make it into an event.
-“Proposals aren’t just about the five seconds before and after you get down on one knee,” says Stacy Stahl, Founder and Director, How He Asked, by The Knot.
-“We hear from men and women who plan full-day or even weekend-long proposal events.
+"Proposals aren't just about the five seconds before and after you get down on one knee," says Stacy Stahl, Founder and Director, How He Asked, by The Knot.
+"We hear from men and women who plan full-day or even weekend-long proposal events.
 Some proposers create extravagant scavenger hunts with meaningful people and places involved, others book surprise trips across the globe.
-To create a memorable and celebratory proposal, consider planning a post-proposal engagement party with friends and family to add to the surprise,” she suggests.
-And be sure to memorize the 13 Sexiest Things You Can Ever Say to a Woman.
+To create a memorable and celebratory proposal, consider planning a post-proposal engagement party with friends and family to add to the surprise," she suggests.

-During the proposal itself, it’s better to keep things as sincere as possible.
-Now isn’t the time for practical jokes or silly comments.
-“Be sure to make it heartfelt and honest,” says Kankariya.
-“Don’t talk about anything embarrassing or distasteful.
-Even if she loves your sense of humor, she will appreciate a show of romance during the proposal.”
-Remember: it’s a special occasion and pretty much the only scenario in which you don’t want to wield the most effective way to boost your sex appeal.
+During the proposal itself, it's better to keep things as sincere as possible.
+Now isn't the time for practical jokes or silly comments.
+"Be sure to make it heartfelt and honest," says Kankariya.
+"Don't talk about anything embarrassing or distasteful.
+Even if she loves your sense of humor, she will appreciate a show of romance during the proposal."

 This doesn't have to mean you're making a big public spectacle if that's not your thing, but if it is—even better.
 "Do something big, romantic, and life-remembering," says Hope.
 The more creative and sentimental, the better.
 You could also try popping the question at one of these picture perfect proposal locations.